friflo/Friflo.Json.Fliox/README.md

 	  [subset of C#/.NET language](https://docs.unity3d.com/Packages/com.unity.burst@1.5/manual/docs/CSharpLanguageSupport_Types.html)
 	  in the parser implementation.
 	  In short this is the absense of using the heap in any way.
 This exclude the usage of managed types like classes, strings, arrays or exceptions.
-	  To support this subset the library need be be compiled with `JSON_BURST`.
+	  To support this subset the library need to be compiled with `JSON_BURST`.
 	  The default implementation is a little less restrict: arrays (`byte` & `int`) are used.

 - **Object Mapper**